 The most common causes of eye redness are

-Scratches of the cornea (the clear layer in front of the iris and pupil) and foreign objects in the eye are also common causes.
+Scratches of the cornea (the clear layer in front of the iris and pupil) and foreign objects in the eye are also common causes of eye redness.
 In these cases, however, the person is more likely to consider the problem to be an eye injury, eye pain, or both.
 Corneal scratches may be caused by contact lenses or by foreign objects or tiny particles trapped under the eyelid.
 Occasionally, very dry air can cause some eye redness and irritation.

 Serious causes of eye redness are much less common.
 They include corneal ulcers, herpes simplex keratitis (herpes infection in the cornea), herpes zoster ophthalmicus (shingles in or around the eye), acute closed-angle glaucoma, and scleritis (a deep, painful inflammation of the sclera).